CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </td>
 <td width="55%">

-Eelgrass sediments typically hold **lower organic carbon concentrations compared to other coastal ecosystems**, but thanks to their deep sediment pools, they typically store more carbon overall than terrestrial forests.
+Eelgrass sediments typically hold lower organic carbon concentrations compared to other coastal ecosystems, but thanks to their deep sediment pools, they typically store more carbon overall than terrestrial forests.

 </td>